MrLast98/WakeBlock/README.md

 **Q - I found a bug!
 How can I report it?**

 **A** - First of all, check on the telegram group (https://t.me/wakeblock) if anyone else had your problem, both by first searching and then asking directly.
+If no one can help you on the spot, send a ticket on the @WakeBlockSupportBot.
 It will ask for a logcat, so make sure you make one while you encounter the problem. _DO NOT CONTACT ANYONE OF THE TEAM UNLESS EXPLICITLY ASKED TO._

 **Q - How do I take a logcat?**